michelleroser/four-paws-javascript/README.md

 * Price List
   * Another valuable feature to add would be a price list for the services, so that the user can identify immediately whether the service price meet their expectations and budget.

+* Map Functionality
+ * I was unable to enable the ability to click on the markers and have them zoom to the exact location.
+This feature could then include an info window that explains more about that area.

 ## Technologies Used

 ### Languages Used

 * HTML5
 * CSS3
+* jQuery

 ## Frameworks, Libraries & Programs Used